link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 **Data Tokenization** involves replacing sensitive data with a unique, meaningless **token**.
 The actual, sensitive data is securely stored in a separate, protected **Vault**.
-This process, **tokenization**, enables systems to reference the real data using its corresponding token, allowing for controlled access and operations on the original information without direct exposure.

-Consider the development of a proprietary `Payment Service` designed specifically to securely store and process sensitive credit card details.
+Consider the development of a proprietary `Payment Service` designed specifically to securely store and process sensitive credit card details:
-When another internal service, such as a `Subscription Service`, requires payment processing capabilities, it does not directly handle or access the credit card information.
-Instead, it delegates the task by forwarding the relevant transaction details to the specialized `Payment Service`.

 1. The client initiates a subscription by interacting with the `Subscription Service`.
 2. The `Subscription Service` then forwards the client to the `Payment Service`.
 3. The client submits their card information directly to the `Payment Service`.
 4. The `Payment Service` generates a unique **token** (e.g., `TKN1234`) to represent the card details.
 5. The `Subscription Service` receives only this **token**.
 It uses this **token** for future payment operations, such as charging or refunding.

 ```d2